Lost Soul (band): History

 The band was set up in 1990 in Wrocław by singer and guitar player Jacek Grecki, bass player Tomasz Fornalski and drummer Adam Sierżęga.
 The first songs were recorded two years later and released as a demo Eternal Darkness.
 Another demo Superior Ignotum recorded in Fors Studio in Czech Republic came out in 1993.
 In 1995 Lost Soul signed a deal with Baron Records label.
 Re-recorded Superior Ignotum was combined with two extra songs from the first recording of the band.
 Soon after due to personal disagreements the band's activity was suspended.

 In 1997 Lost Soul returned with a new addition to the line-up – guitar player Piotr Ostrowski.
 The next year they entered Selani Studio in Olsztyn to record new demo ...Now is Forever.
 Soon after Tomasz Fornalski left the band and was replaced by Krzysztof Artur Zagórowicz (also in Shemhamforash).
 At that time the band's concert activity was increased – Lost Soul played with Dying Fetus, Monstrosity, and Kataklysm, and appeared on such festivals as Obscene Extreme Festival and Silesian Open Air.
 In 1999 ...Now is Forever was released on Disco's Out, Slaughter's In compilation released by Novum Vox Mortis records and on Polish Assault released by Relapse Records one year later.

 In 2000 the debut album Scream of the Mourning Star was released in Poland by Metal Mind Records and worldwide via Relapse Records.
 The album was enthusiastically reviewed by critics and fans.
 Two years later, in May 2002 Lost Soul signed another contract with Empire Records for the release of their second album Übermensch (Death of God).
 This one hit the stores in August and several months later Osmose Productions released this one worldwide.

 In October 2002 Lost Soul took part in the Thrash'em All Festival, playing in the ten biggest Polish cities with Monstrosity, Vomitory, Trauma, Dissenter, Sceptic and Contempt.
-Soon after due to personal reasons Krzysztof Artur Zagórowicz left the band.
+Soon after for personal reasons Krzysztof Artur Zagórowicz left the band.
 Paweł Michałowski took over bass duties and with this addition to the line-up Lost Soul played Hell Festival together with KAT and Ancient Rites among others.
 2003 was the year of another tour – this time with Hell-Born and Quo Vadis and an appearance on the famous Metalmania Festival together with Samael, Marduk, Vader, Saxon and Malevolent Creation.